thorag76/KeePassBreachChecker/README.md

 Example: java -jar kbc-full-1.0.0.jar mypasswords.kdbx

 # How to build
-Clone the repository and excute the maven target "package".
+Clone the repository and execute the maven target "package".

 # Important Notice
 This software utilizes third party code.
 The author of KeePassBreachChecker is not responsible for the code of any third party library nor any builds of them.